Bardolph-Automation-Inc/bardolph/docs/language.rst

 The value you supply for `hue` is an angle expressed in in degrees, normally between 0 and 360.
-The values for `saturation` and `brightness` are treated as percentages, while `kelvin` is considered a temperature in degrees Kelvin.
-The value for `duration` is expressed in seconds, and tells the light how long to take to transition from its current state to the one you are now specifying.
+The values for `saturation` and `brightness` are treated as percentages, while `kelvin` is considered a temperature in °K. The value for `duration` is expressed in seconds, and tells the light how long to take to transition from its current state to the one you are now specifying.
 If you never supply a value for `duration`, it defaults to zero, and transitions occur instantaneously.